elixxrades/ruby-hangman/README.md

 # ruby-hangman
-Gangman game made with ruby.
+Hangman game made with ruby.

 # İnstallation Ruby
 You have to download ruby from this [link](https://rubyinstaller.org/) to run this application.